 $ env/bin/easy_install wheezy.routing

-helloworld.py shows you how to use Wheezy Routing in pretty a simple WSGI application:
+helloworld.py shows you how to use Wheezy Routing in a pretty simple WSGI application:

 import sys